decentralized-identity/didcomm-messaging/docs/spec-files/protocols.md

 A __Message Type URI__ identifies message types unambiguously.
-Standardizing its format is important because it is parsed by agents that will map messages to handlers--basically, code will look at this string and say, "Do I have something that can handle this message type inside protocol *X* version *Y*?"
+Standardizing its format is important because it is parsed by agents that will map messages to handlers &mdash; basically, code will look at this string and say, "Do I have something that can handle this message type inside protocol *X* version *Y*?"
 When that analysis happens, it must do more than compare the string for exact equality; it may need to check for semver compatibility,